jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/imogen.nml.rst

 IMOGEN uses the netcdf read functions in JULES to load the driving data.
 The required driving data is specific humidity (kg/kg), precipitation (kg/m2/s), wind speed (m/s), incoming shortwave radiation (W/m2), incoming longwave radiation (W/m2), air temeprature (K) and diurnal range of air temperature (K).
 IMOGEN also needs ``grid_area`` read in via :nml:lst:`JULES_LATLON`.

+IMOGEN can either take a daily or a monthly climatology to drive JULES.
+This is controlled by :nml:mem:`IMOGEN_RUN_LIST::l_daily_metdata_climatol`.
+If the driving data changes during runtime (:nml:mem:`IMOGEN_RUN_LIST::l_change_metdata` = TRUE) there are different methods for changing it (:nml:mem:`IMOGEN_RUN_LIST::change_metdata_method`).

-The meteorological driving data used for IMOGEN are at monthly resolution.
-IMOGEN requires a monthly climatology and then can use either anomalies from that climatology (:nml:mem:`IMOGEN_RUN_LIST::anlg` set to FALSE and :nml:mem:`IMOGEN_RUN_LIST::anom` set to TRUE) or spatial patterns of changes in each meteorological driving variable per degree of global temperature change (:nml:mem:`IMOGEN_RUN_LIST::anlg` set to TRUE and :nml:mem:`IMOGEN_RUN_LIST::anom` set to TRUE).
+If :nml:mem:`IMOGEN_RUN_LIST::change_metdata_method` = 2, then use anomalies from the given climatology otherwise use spatial patterns of changes in each meteorological driving variable per degree of global temperature change (:nml:mem:`IMOGEN_RUN_LIST::change_metdata_method` set to 1 or 3).
 Patterns can be derived at the required spatial resolution using ESMValTool <https://esmvaltool.org/>.

 IMOGEN still reads the 1d data from ascii files within the code - this will change in the near future.